-ACLARIS THERAPEUTICS, INC. Annual Meeting of Stockholders June 3, 2021 9:00 AM This proxy is solicited by the Board of Directors
+ACLARIS THERAPEUTICS, INC.

+Annual Meeting of Stockholders

+June 2, 2022 9:00 AM

+This proxy is solicited by the Board of Directors

-The stockholder hereby appoints Neal Walker, Frank Ruffo and Kamil Ali-Jackson, or any of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of ACLARIS THERAPEUTICS, INC. that the stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Eastern Time on June 3, 2021, live via webcast at www.virtualshareholdermeeting.com/ACRS2021 and any adjournment or postponement thereof.
+The stockholder hereby appoints Neal Walker and Frank Ruffo, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of ACLARIS THERAPEUTICS, INC. that the stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Eastern Time on June 2, 2022, live via webcast at www.virtualshareholdermeeting.com/ACRS2022 and any adjournment or postponement thereof.